top of page

 WHO DOES POCKETS OF LIGHT SERVE?

-Located in Essex County, New Jersey, our programs provide support to anyone in the surrounding area who has lost a baby before, during or shortly after birth.
-Whether you’ve suffered a miscarriage, stillbirth, or death in the first few months of life, we are here to help.
+Our programs provide support to anyone who has lost a baby before, during or shortly after birth.
+Whether you’ve suffered a miscarriage, stillbirth, or early infant loss, we are here to help.

 IS THERE A FEE TO ATTEND A SUPPORT GROUP?